-If you use Hyper-V on your laptop, then you will probably recognize this...
-You worked at home, go to the Office and use the Wi-Fi there instead of the wired connection at home.
-You boot your VM and...
-No network?! *sigh* And you have to change the External Switch again in your Hyper-V configuration.
-In this blog post, I will show you a way to change it automatically using PowerShell.
+If you use Hyper-V on your laptop, you will probably recognize this...
+You work at home, go to the Office and use Wi-Fi instead of the wired connection at home.
+You boot your VM, and...
+No network?! *sigh* You must change the External Switch again in your Hyper-V configuration.
+In this blog post, I will show you how to change it automatically using PowerShell.

-For Endpoint Manager testing I need a VM connected to the tenant of the customer.
-This involves deploying a Windows 10 or 11 VM, changing hardware settings on it (Secure Boot/TPM/Checkpoint settings), and registering it for Autopilot.
+I need a VM connected to the customer's tenant for Endpoint Manager testing.
+This involves deploying a Windows 10 or 11 VM, changing hardware settings (Secure Boot/TPM/Checkpoint settings), and registering it for Autopilot.
 This blog post will show you how to automate the process as much as possible.

-I used VMware Workstation for a while which has an option to automatically compact the virtual hard disk after shutting down the VM, an excellent way of freeing up space on my laptop hard drive.
-But I switched to using only Hyper-V now, compacting virtual hard disks is not something you can enable in Hyper-V to run automatically.
-In this blog post, I will show you how to do this using a script that you can use to do that in an easy way 🙂
+I used VMware Workstation for a while, which can automatically compact the virtual hard disk after shutting down the VM, an excellent way of freeing up space on my laptop hard drive.
+But I switched to using only Hyper-V now.
+Compacting virtual hard disks is not something you can enable in Hyper-V to run automatically.
+In this blog post, I will show you how to do this using a script that you can use to do that easily. 🙂

-Sometimes you just want to test something, but...
-You have to install a new VM on your machine and that takes time.
-Microsoft offers evaluation versions of their server operating systems in a VHD format, in a blog post I will show you how to create a Windows Server VM based on a VHD file which gets you up and running quickly 🙂
+Sometimes you want to test something, but...
+You must install a new VM on your machine, which takes time.
+Microsoft offers evaluation versions of their server operating systems in a VHD format.
+In a blog post, I will show you how to create a Windows Server VM based on a VHD file which gets you up and running quickly 🙂